tiagolr/vnodes/README.md

 Placed inside a node, automatically offsets edges to a determined position inside the nodes html (see Ports demo).

-### graph
+### graph.js

 Can be used to store edges and nodes.
 Contains utility methods to build graphs, position nodes, remove and create nodes, edges and so on.

 ## Styling

-The simplest way is to style nodes / edges using CSS
+The simplest way to style nodes and edges is using CSS

 ```css
 <style>